 a destructive form, it causes problems.

-The obvious problems are relationships at work and at home.
-Personal relationships suffer.
-Work suffers from the loss of a promotion and maybe a reduction in earnings.
+Personal relationships start to suffer.
+Work suffers, perhaps from the loss of a promotion or a reduction in earnings.
 But you also experience physical health changes with increased heart rate, increased blood pressure and increased adrenaline levels.
 In the long term, these also have a destructive impact on your health.

-Although it can happen following an argument you may have started – this is not the most common cause.
-In most cases it is caused for a very real and valid reason where you feel you are at the receiving end of the behaviour of others, or a righteous anger at the way things are going in the world.
+Although anger can occur following an argument you started, this isn’t the most common cause.
+In most cases, anger is the result of a very real and valid reason where you felt you were at the receiving end of the poor behaviour of others, or righteous anger at the way things are going in the world.

-Common triggers at home are grief, burglary, an illness or news of an illness, or financial issues.
-Other triggers can make this worse such as traffic jams, queues, rude service or things not working correctly.
-At work, stress from deadlines or things not going well or awkward customers or colleagues can also be a trigger.
+Common triggers at home are grief, burglary, related to illness or financial issues.
+Other triggers can make things worse such as traffic jams, queues, rude service or things not working properly.

-The physical health changes of an increased heart rate increased blood pressure and increased adrenaline levels produce an increased risk of a heart attack or stroke.
-It also produces headaches, backache, insomnia, digestive problems and an increased susceptibility to colds and flu.
-It can often lead to depression.
+The physical health changes of an increased heart rate, increased blood pressure and increased adrenaline levels produce a higher risk of a heart attack or stroke.
+It also produces headaches, backache, insomnia, digestive problems and increased susceptibility to colds and flu.
+And can lead to depression.

-This is one of the best ways of dealing with your anger.
-You work with a trained counsellor to work out what makes you angry and then learn how to respond in a non-aggressive way and how to re-direct the energy you normally use in getting angry into problem-solving instead.
+Anger Management Therapy is one of the best ways of dealing with anger.
+You work with a trained therapist to identify what makes you angry; you’ll learn how to respond in a non-aggressive way and how to re-direct the energy you normally use in getting angry into problem-solving instead.

+A therapist will help you develop a plan of action for when you sense your anger levels rising.
+This will help deal with everyday situations more calmly than before.
 This sounds easy.
-It is, in theory, but can be harder in practice.
-Having an independent person to look at situations can be helpful in finding new ways of dealing with situations.
-They can also offer reassurance when new behaviours relapse on occasion.
+And it is, in theory, but can be harder in practice.
+Having an independent person to look at situations with you can help find new ways of dealing with them.
+They can also offer reassurance if your new behaviours relapse occasionally.

-Mynurva provides counselling for anger issues with trained counsellors.
-This is video counselling from your phone, tablet or laptop.
-You can choose the time and frequency of your sessions and during these sessions, you will learn strategies and make plans of action to deal with situations that make you angry and get ongoing feedback and help.
+Mynurva provides confidential video counselling for anger issues from your phone, tablet or laptop.
+You choose the time and frequency of your sessions where you’ll learn strategies and make action plans to deal with situations that make you angry.
+You’ll get useful ongoing feedback and help from a trained counsellor.

-As you get on top of your anger you will find you no longer need any regular counselling sessions.
-Once you have learnt to control your anger this will be a useful life skill going forwards.
+As you take control of your anger you’ll find you no longer need regular counselling sessions.
+Once you have learnt to control your anger this will be a useful life skill going forward.